jose-moran/email_tool/README.md

 # Email tool

 This is a simple email tool that sends emails to a list of recipients.
 It is written in Python and uses the smtplib library to send emails.

+The `MailSender` class is from [Luca Mungo](https://github.com/lucamungo/).

 ## Installation